Criteria and Expectations

 Expectations and responsibilities if funded – the basic terms of a binding Agreement with MIME are as follows:

 - A Project Leader shall be identified by the research team and responsible for all communication and project reporting to MIME.
+Project team members need to nominate what role they will be performing on the project.

 - Publications (including presentations such as conference talks/posters) of results arising from MIME funding are subject to protection of IP and approval from the MIME Executive.
 The terms of Publication will be negotiated in the Agreement.
 Publication rights will not be unduly or unnecessarily restricted.